pochemuto/pochemuto/_posts/2016-11-19-orvibo-java-sdk.md

 }
 ```

-For support sending same message container we have to add message to ByteBuf converter and ByteBuf to DatagramPacket.
+For support sending same message container, we have to add a message to ByteBuf converter and ByteBuf to DatagramPacket.
 And again, we would just encode Message to DatagramPacket, but I think it is better to separate them:

 ```java
 public class MessageEncoder extends MessageToMessageEncoder<Message> {